yodaos-project/yoda.js/docs/tutorials/app-resources.md

 - `fill` is to write to all the lights.
 - `requestAnimationFrame` is the same function at browser, but within an explict timeout after callback.

+See [yodaRT.LightRenderingContext](yodaRT.LightRenderingContext.html) for the complete APIs on the `context`.

 The `params` is passed through the `activity.light.play()`, it could be used to control what the effect should be.
 And `callback` is the function which should be called, when the light is finished.